Luis Villafuerte: Marcos regime

+Post-EDSA Revolution

+After President Marcos was overthrown in the People Power Revolution (or the EDSA Revolution) in February 1986, Villafuerte was appointed both the Secretary of Government Reorganization and OIC Governor of Camarines Sur by President Corazon Aquino.
+In the same year, he contributed a chapter on the economic issues facing the Aquino administration for the book The Aquino Alternative, published by the Institute of Southeast Asian Studies.

-After Marcos was overthrown in 1986, Villafuerte served as Secretary of Government Reorganization under President Corazon Aquino.
-In 1988, Villafuerte was elected governor of Camarines Sur, but lost reelection in 1992 to his vice governor, Jose Bulaong.
+In 1988, Villafuerte managed to be elected governor of Camarines Sur despite his opponent Felix Alfelor Jr. being endorsed by numerous politicians such as his ally Edmundo Cea, congressman Raul Roco, and three former governors.
+Villafuerte was later convinced by Ramon Mitra Jr. to join the Laban ng Demokratikong Pilipino (LDP).
+He lost reelection in 1992 to his vice governor, Jose Bulaong.
 He defeated Bulaong and singer Imelda Papin in 1995 and was reelected in 1998.
 He defeated singer and actress Nora Aunor to win his third and final term as governor, ending in 2004.
 At the same time, Villafuerte was the first president of the League of Provinces of the Philippines from 1988 to 1990 and from 1998 to 2004.
 During his tenure, Villafuerte was accused of involvement in the Fertilizer Fund scam, but was acquitted in 2018.
+He expressed support for the potential presidential run of businessman Danding Cojuangco in the 2004 presidential election.
+In November 2003, Villafuerte became a member of the Lakas–NUCD alongside two other Bicol governors, aligning with the Arroyo administration.

 In 2004, he was elected to the House of Representatives representing Camarines Sur and served until 2013.
 As a legislator, Villafuerte authored 67 bills and laws, including Republic Act 10157, which mandated compulsory kindergarten education.
 He also supported proposals to split parts of Camarines Sur into a separate province to be called Nueva Camarines, which resulted in a feud with his son and successor as governor, Luis Raymund Villafuerte.

 In 2013, he ran again for governor but lost to his grandson Miguel Luis Villafuerte, which occurred during a falling-out between the two in which the latter was supported by his father, Luis Raymund.
 The three reconciled in 2018.

 Personal life and death

 Villafuerte was married to Nelly Favis and had six children, including Luis Raymund Villafuerte, who also entered politics.

+Villafuerte's grave at Manila Memorial Park – Sucat.

 Villafuerte was the uncle of Jesse Robredo, whom he influenced to enter politics beginning with the mayorship of Naga in 1988.
 However, the two fell out in 1992 following allegations of corruption and jueteng involving the Villafuertes, which led to Villafuerte disowning Robredo and attempting to have him disqualified from public office multiple times.

 Villafuerte died on September 8, 2021, at the St. Luke's Medical Center – Global City, at the age of 86.